Teen umpire's family says a warning about bad language led to brawl at youth baseball game

-“These coaches and parents, unhappy with a baseball game involving 7-year-olds and a 13-year-old umpire, took over the field and began assaulting each other,” a social media post from the department says.
+“These coaches and parents, unhappy with a baseball game involving 7-year-olds and a 13-year-old umpire, took over the field and began assaulting each other,” a social media post from the department said.

 9NEWS spoke to the family of the 13-year-old umpire.
 9NEWS is choosing not to name the umpire and his family based on his age.